huang12211/Medical_Device_System_Designer/README.md

 > pgrep -l postgres

 if it is not running, then run:
-> brew services start postgresql
+> brew services start postgresql@17

 once running, access the PostgreSQL command line:
 > psql -U postgres

+2. Make sure teh PostgreSQL database is up to date with the lastest changes:
+>python manage.py makemigrations
+>python manage.py migrate

+3. You're ready to launch!
+3.1.
 To start live TailwindCSS updates, in one terminal, run the following to start the tailwind watcher:
 > python meddevmate/tailwind_watcher.py

+3.2.
 Simultaneously in a separate terminal, run the following to launch the website:
 > python manage.py runserver

+3.3 To investigate the state of the Database, don't forget to visit: http://127.0.0.1:8000/admin/

 ## Reminders when deploying to production:
-Make sure that the TailwindCSS output.css file is up to date with the latest CSS changes?
+Make sure that the TailwindCSS output.css file is up to date with the latest CSS changes before pushing to remote
 >> python meddevmate/tailwind_watcher.py